Melon is the fruit king of summers. Being one of the most widely used fruits, melons are second to none when it comes to nutrient-rich calories.

 Risks and Precautions

-While there are excellent benefits of this fruit, there are some risks and precautions that are attached to its over-consumption.
+While this fruit has excellent benefits, some risks and precautions are attached to its over-consumption.
 Some of such side-effects are listed below:

 Or else it can spike up the blood sugar levels in your body, leading to several problems, especially for diabetic patients.